 CAC stands for customer acquisition cost, or—what it costs your business to acquire a new customer.
-It reveals whether your SaaS or ecommerce business can turn a profit as you grow.
+It reveals whether your SaaS or eCommerce business can turn a profit as you grow.
 But it’s not as simple as sales & marketing cost divided by the number of new customers.
 Time is also a big factor.

 For instance, say you spend $20,000 in June on sales and marketing.
 That same month, you acquire 1,000 customers.
 The simple math says your CAC for June is $20.
 But that’s too simplistic.
 Why?

-What is lifetime value (LTV)?
+What is the lifetime value of a customer?

 LTV is the total revenue you’ll get from a customer before churn sets in.